passportxyz/awesome-gitcoin-passports/readme.md

 - [Example Nextjs Passport SDK Verifier](https://github.com/gitcoinco/passport-sdk/tree/main/examples/example-nextjs-passport-sdk-verifier): Sample Next.js application demonstrating how to use the Passport Verifier.
 - [Example Passport SDK Reader](https://github.com/gitcoinco/passport-sdk/tree/main/examples/example-passport-sdk-reader): A simple React application demonstrating how to work with the Passport SDK Stamp Reader.
-- [Example Passport SDK Verifier](https://github.com/gitcoinco/passport-sdk/tree/main/examples/example-passport-sdk-verifier): A simple React application demonstrating how to work with the Passport SDK Stamp verifier.
+- [Example Passport SDK Verifier](https://github.com/gitcoinco/passport-sdk/tree/main/examples/example-passport-sdk-verifier): A simple React application demonstrating how to work with the Passport SDK Stamp Verifier.
 - [Scaffold Eth](https://github.com/farque65/Scaffold-eth-gitcoin-passport): Scaffold-ETH Passport starter and demo codebase for how to use Passport in a React application.
 - [Passport Checker](https://github.com/Rask467/passport-checker): Community reference application showing what you can do with Passport and how to integrate it into a Next.js application.